ktx0r/Threat-Hunt-Scattered-Invoice/README.md

 ### Phase 1: Identity Confirmation

-I started by confirming the identity of the user named in the bank fraud alert, querying `SigninLogs` for Mark Smith's account.
+I started by confirming the identity of the user named in the bank fraud alert, querying `SigninLogs` for Mark Smith's account inside Log Analystics Workspace in Microsoft Sentinel using KQL.
+I search for simply, 'mark' within the given timeframe and there was only one result as shown.

 ```kql
 SigninLogs